cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

   * Past versus present orientation
     + Anxious-preoccupied patients are preoccupied with unresolved past experiences (past invades the present)
       - Therapist helps patient become more aware of their relative orientation to past and present
-        * Use anchoring scale: "On a scale of 1 to 10, give me a number as to the relative orientation you have to past or present at this given moment"
+        * **Use anchoring scale**: "On a scale of 1 to 10, give me a number as to the relative orientation you have to past or present at this given moment"
     + Patients develop awareness of being stuck in the past and learn to shift to a more present orientation
   * Self versus other orientation
     + Narcissistically vulnerable patients lack balance between self and other perception
       - Therapist helps patient identify all-self/no-other or all-other/no-self perception
-        * Use anchoring scale: "On a 1 to 10 scale, give me a number that best represents your relative awareness of state of self and state of other right now"
+        * **Use anchoring scale**: "On a 1 to 10 scale, give me a number that best represents your relative awareness of state of self and state of other right now"
       - Patients learn to hold both states in mind simultaneously

 **Awareness of Organization or Coherence of Mind**